Gervi-Hera-Vitr/sindri-labs/README.md

 - [local](./local) - Fluent local setup instructions for IDEs used in labs and production applications.
 - [site](./site) - Public home page for the school published with Jekyll and GitHub Pages.
 - [src](./src) - Source code for the support of the school program operations at the root of the repository.
-- [util](./util) - Script and library files for the ops and maintenance of the school program;
 - [.github](./.github) - GitHub actions and workflows are actively using these scripts.

 **Technical and mechanical modules for the school assets:**